 19 people lost their lives at 333 East 181st Street in the Bronx this winter over lack of heat and fire safety violations.
 Children and adults at 1616 President St continue to develop asthma in the middle of an airborne pandemic due to the mold conditions in their homes.
 Creating a Defense Fund to allow our community to fight rent impairing violations will give families another tool to keep one another safe and stop tragedies caused by landlord greed and apathetic administrations.

-We look forward to providing more information soon.
+Thank you to the Robin Hood Foundation for making the Community Defense Fund possible.
 If you’re interested in supporting this work, please reach out to Rania Dalloul at email@example.com.